DefinitelyTyped/DefinitelyTyped/types/gapi.client.genomics/readme.md

 await gapi.client.variants.get({ variantId: "variantId",  });

 /*
-Updates a variant.
+Creates variant data by asynchronously importing the provided information.

-For the definitions of variants and other genomics resources, see [Fundamentals of Google Genomics](https://cloud.google.com/genomics/fundamentals-of-google-genomics)
+For the definitions of variant sets and other genomics resources, see [Fundamentals of Google Genomics](https://cloud.google.com/genomics/fundamentals-of-google-genomics)

-This method supports patch semantics.
-Returns the modified variant without its calls.
+The variants for import will be merged with any existing variant that matches its reference sequence, start, end, reference bases, and alternative bases.
+If no such variant exists, a new one will be created.

+When variants are merged, the call information from the new variant is added to the existing variant, and Variant info fields are merged as specified in infoMergeConfig.
+As a special case, for single-sample VCF files, QUAL and FILTER fields will be moved to the call level; these are sometimes interpreted in a call-specific context.
+Imported VCF headers are appended to the metadata already in a variant set.
 */
-await gapi.client.variants.patch({ variantId: "variantId",  });
+await gapi.client.variants.import({  });

 /*
 Merges the given variants with existing variants.